GillesSchneider/natural-language-processing/quotes/README.md

-# Quotes classification (war vs. peace)
+# Quotes classification (two themes)
 > Author: Gilles Schneider

 ## About
-Train a classifier on dataset of quotes.
-We only focus on war and peace quotes.
+Train a classifier on a dataset of quotes.
+We only on focus two different themes (war and peace here).

 Dataset used: [Quotes-500K](https://github.com/ShivaliGoel/Quotes-500K)